 You can maintain injection molds to extend their lifespans by making sure the mold meets the part's requirements, using appropriate operating conditions for the mold, periodic cleaning of the mold, periodic inspections of the mold, and using coatings for the mold.

-What Mistakes Reduces the Lifespan of Injection Molds?
+Mistakes That Reduce the Lifespan of Injection Molds

 Injection mold damage can be indicated and in some cases increased by mistakes in the parts being made.
 These mistakes include sink marks, surface delamination, flow lines, burn marks, and flash.
 In more detail: